 , a clear cola.
 The commercials were good, but the product was a huge flop as consumers decided they would rather not see through their soft drink.
 The group was criticized for "selling out" when the ads came out, but they did it because Pepsi was going to use the song with or without them.
 Pepsi got the rights to the song, and would have had a sound-alike group record it.
 Van Halen figured it was best to let them use their version and at least get paid for it.

-For Unlawful Carnal Knowledge was out for 8 months before this was released as a single.
-It did not chart well, but the album went to #1.
+The For Unlawful Carnal Knowledge album, their third with Sammy Hagar, was out for eight months before "Right Now" was released as a single.
+It didn't chart well, but the album went to #1 in America and sold three million copies there.

 The first letters of the album title spell out a naughty word.
 This was intentional.